Luminescence

 to make it happen.

-Pictures courtesy of NASA Goddard Space Flight Center (left) and NASA Jet Propulsion Laboratory (right).
+Pictures courtesy of NASA Goddard Space Flight Center (Sun) and NASA Jet Propulsion Laboratory (Moon), via NASA on the Commons.

 What's the difference between luminescence, fluorescence, and phosphorescence?